 Aggressive behavior can develop as the result of a variety of factors, including genetic causes and learned behaviors that may have resulted from a series of experiences that have been repeated over time.
 In some instances, some forms of metal health disorders, or even medication side effects, can cause aggression to appear in individuals.
 Some of the most common causes for aggression include:

 Genetic: Previously conducted research has determined that there may be a genetic link to the development of aggressive outbursts.
 One specific study conducted on mice showed that those that lacked a certain gene were not as aggressive as other mice that possessed that particular gene.
-This specific gene is also present in human beings, which supports the hypothesis that there is a genetic link to aggression.
+This specific gene is also present in humans.
+Therefore there may be a genetic link to aggression.

-Environment: It has been widely accepted that certain environmental factors, such as growing up in an abusive environment, can potentially lead to aggressive, problematic behaviors.
+Environment: It has been widely accepted that certain environmental factors, can potentially lead to aggressive, problematic behaviors.
 Additionally, poor parenting practices and children with difficult temperaments are also at a heightened risk.

 Medications: In some cases, certain types of medication have the ability to cause a person to act in an aggressive manner.
 For some individuals, prescriptions pills, or even some over-the-counter medications, can cause irritability, nervousness, or other aggression-inducing feelings.

 Physical conditions: Individuals who have a history of certain physical conditions, such as migraines, strokes, or epilepsy, are at a higher risk for developing aggressive behaviors.

 Mental health disorders: Psychological disorders are the most common causes of aggressive behavior.
 While almost any mental health disorder can lead to the development of aggression, some of the most common disorders known to elicit aggression in children and adolescents include: